munificent/craftinginterpreters/book/a-virtual-machine.md

 If you're rusty on your C pointer syntax and operations, this is a good warm-up.
 The first line stores `value` in the array element at the top of the stack.
 Remember, `stackTop` points just *past* the last used element, at the next available one.
 This stores the value in that slot.
 Then we increment the pointer itself to point to the next unused slot in the array now that the previous slot is occupied.

-Popping is the mirror image:
+Popping is the mirror image.

 ^code pop